 These principles are interpreted and explained in detailed reward policies and procedures which govern specific areas of reward and support the practical operation of the Remuneration Policy.

 These policies and procedures reinforce the alignment between business strategy, risk profile and remuneration and provide a framework for understanding and implementing the Group's remuneration structure.
-The objective of the policy is to align individual reward with the Group's performance, the interests of its shareholders and a prudent approach to risk management.
+The objective of the Remuneration Policy is to align individual reward with the Group's performance, the interests of its shareholders and a prudent approach to risk management.

-The remuneration policy is based on principles which are applicable to all employees within the Group and, in particular, the principle that the reward package should support the delivery of the Group's purpose and strategic aim whilst delivering long-term superior and sustainable returns to shareholders.
+The Group's Remuneration Policy is based on principles which are applicable to all employees within the Group and, in particular, the principle that the reward package should support the delivery of the Group's purpose of Helping Britain Prosper and the strategic aim of becoming a UK customer-focused, digital leader and integrated financial services provider, whilst delivering higher, more sustainable returns to shareholders.
 It fosters performance in line with the Group's values and behaviours, encourages effective risk disciplines and is in line with relevant regulations and codes of best practice.
-To support remuneration decision-making, a robust and effective performance management framework is operated.
-Performance is assessed across the Group using a balanced scorecard approach comprising of financial and non-financial metrics.